cyborgoat/MonoLLM/docs/examples.rst

 Examples
 ========

-This page provides comprehensive examples of using UnifiedLLM for various tasks and scenarios.
+This page provides comprehensive examples of using MonoLLM for various tasks and scenarios.

 Basic Examples
 --------------